michaellu15/calorie-counter-app/README.md

 (https://calorie-counter-app-git-main-michaellu15s-projects.vercel.app)

 ###### This app is a full stack application which has its front-end created with React and the back-end created with Node and Express.js.
 ##### It is exactly what the title says, a calorie counter.
 The data is from the MyPyramid Raw Food data which is available [here](https://catalog.data.gov/dataset/mypyramid-food-raw-data).
-The data was processed using pandas.py to be made into a json file
+The data was processed using pandas.py to be made into a json file.
+The json file is searched on the back-end and the resulting data is sent to the front-end where it is promptly displayed